fran1215/eebus-gateway-go/README.md

-# eebus-go-rest
+# EEBUS meets REST

-Small application draft to attach a REST interface on top of eebus-go.
+This repository contains a small draft application that implements a simple REST interface powered by [gin](https://gin-gonic.com/) on top of the [enbility eebus-go](https://github.com/enbility/eebus-go) stack.